dnmfarrell/berrybrew/README.md

     > berrybrew switch 5.30.0_64 quick

 You may run into issues running external binaries along with certain features with the 'quick' feature.
-If so, simply close the existing window, and open a new one.
+If so, simply run `berrybrew-refresh`, or start a new terminal window.

 Clone an installed instance (very useful for setting up a main instance, and cloning it into an instance named "template")